-Data controllers who are not exempt from the obligation to register must register with VERBİS via its website.
-As part of the registration process, data controllers must appoint a contact person and complete the form provided by Personal Data Protection Authority (the Authority).
+Data controllers who are not exempt from the obligation to register must register with VERBİS at verbis.kvkk.gov.tr.
+As part of the registration process, data controllers must appoint a contact person and complete the form provided by the Personal Data Protection Authority.
 If the data controller is in a foreign country, a data controller representative resident in Turkey must be appointed.